 The Emerging PIC Applications

-Apart from datacom and telecom PIC applications, there are a selection of other strong market opportunities which exploit similar IR wavelengths (therefore benefitting from the existing development maturity at those wavelengths).
+Apart from datacom and telecom PIC applications, there are a selection of other strong market opportunities that exploit similar IR wavelengths (therefore benefitting from the existing development maturity at those wavelengths).
 There are also a wide variety of applications that have traditionally sought to utilize miniaturization at wavelengths that are more visible.

 Figure 1.
 LIDAR and other optical sensor applications for automotive are set to grow significantly.
 Image Credit: pixelfit/iStock.com

 The increasingly sophisticated optical sensing devices designed for (progressively autonomous) automotive applications are an example of the former.
 An increasing number of optical sensing devices, including LiDAR2, are being integrated into diverse automotive transport systems.
 This is a sector that is expected to undergo significant upheaval3 over the next 15 to 20 years.

 Other markets that are worth considering include: virtual and augmented reality applications that are particularly important when they impact consumer markets; biophotonics, OCT and other biomedical sensing devices for decentralized testing (point-of-care diagnostics enabled by optofluidic and/or BioMEM devices); making more ‘sense’ of the environment around us using a multitude of networked sensors, typically referred to as Internet of Things (IoT); and also RF photonics for quantum systems, terahertz technology, defense and aerospace, and others.